FOSSClass/AbantOS-Elive/Readme.md

 ### Change Themes

-Right click on the desktop to bring up the menu, hover over Enlightenment to bring up enlightenment sub menu.
+Left click on the desktop to bring up the menu, hover over Enlightenment to bring up enlightenment sub menu.
 Hover over about theme and click it, this will show you the current theme.
-Close the about theme and right click on the desktop again to bring up the menu.
+Close the about theme and Left click on the desktop again to bring up the menu.
 Hover over Settings, scroll down and hover over Theme, you will see the three options available.
-Right click on the Theme you want and wait for it to change, this may take a minute or two depending on the theme.
+Left click on the Theme you want and wait for it to change, this may take a minute or two depending on the theme.
 Open windows and applications will lock up during the transition, this is normal.

 ### Change Wallpaper

-Right click on the desktop to bring up the menu.
-Hover over Settings and right click it.
+Left click on the desktop to bring up the menu.
+Hover over Settings and Left click it.
 A settings window will appear.
-Right click on Wallpaper, the wallpaper settings will appear.
+Left click on Wallpaper, the wallpaper settings will appear.
 Choose one the the wallpapers and click apply.

 ### Live / Animated Wallpapers